RafaelYoneta/slack_game_app/README.md

  5. Configure the commands on slack (after you hosted the app, i was using a free tier account on heroku)
  ![configure slack commands](https://static.wixstatic.com/media/17b279_98857f76e057470ea00c87059da39da9~mv2.png)
+ Each command will send a POST request for one of the functions of the game!

-Remeber: when testing on postman, you need to send the body using urlencoded format (same as slack will send) Thats it, you are ready to test!!
+Remeber: when testing on postman, you need to send the body using urlencoded format (same as slack will use)

+ Thats it, you are ready to test!!!